VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 `PagedListAdapter` passes `null` as an item to view holder if it isn't loaded yet.
 But if you want to show a progress bar, it will much harder.

-The source of the difficulties is that
-View Model
-*(presenter or any other class which is responsible for UI behavior)* isn't mediator in data flow to UI.
+The source of the difficulties is that View Model *(presenter or any other class which is responsible for UI behavior)* isn't a mediator in a data flow to UI.
 `PagedList<T>` hides data loading process from you.

 #### Workaround #1: Get current status {#get_current_status}